FAQ

 Q: How does Mortified differ from other storytelling shows?

-A: Mortified uses a very unusual set of tools (old Hello Kitty journals, beat-up notebooks, etc.) to convey its tales.
-The difference between our project and say, a traditional “lit salon” or storytelling event (such as our friends at The Moth), is that we’re using source material that was never created for our project and or to entertain our audience.
-Think of it as accidental art.
+A: The difference between our project and say, a traditional “lit salon” or storytelling event (such as our friends at The Moth), is that our stories are primarily conveyed through artifacts such as old diaries, letters, poems and home movies.
+Our source material was never created for our project and or to entertain our audience.

 Q: Are you aware of the emergence of other journal-themed stage projects?